-In the conclusion, state one or two things that you have learned from this experience and why they are important to you.
+In the conclusion section, state one or two things that you have learned from this experience and why they are important to you.
 Outline your plan for handling or preventing similar situations in the future.

 The introduction is often the most difficult part to write.
-You may find it easier to begin with the body and write introduction last.
+You may find it easier, to start with the body of the writing and write the introduction last.

 Reflective reports are more structured than essays.
 Generally, you will include more than one experience and use section headings and sub-headings.
 If a specific structure is prescribed by the assignment guidelines, always follow it.

 - Write about each experience in a separate section with an appropriate heading.
-If no specific requirements to the structure are set, treat each section as a small essay.
+If no specific requirements for the structure are set, treat each section as a small essay.
 However, reports are more practical than essays.
 Focus on the lessons you learned for practice.
-The description of the situation and your feelings needs to be concise – just enough for your reader to get the point.
+The description of the situation and your feelings need to be concise – just enough for your reader to get the point.

 - State the main lessons you have learned and how you are going to apply this knowledge in your future professional and academic life.
 There needs to be at least one lesson learned from each experience you included.

-What Are Reflection Models and Why I Need Them?
+What Are Reflection Models and Why Do I Need Them?

 One of the most popular and handy models is Gibbs reflection cycle (presented in the figure below).